 If you too like to sample, I invite you to check out the free short stories below.
 Like my other stories, these span a range of tone and genre, from a poignant story of loss, to light (and somewhat goofy) romance, to gritty police procedural.
 (I never know which of my alter egos is going to appear when I start writing!)

-Please click on the image to go to the download page, via StoryOrigin.
+Please click here (or on an image below) to go to the download page, via StoryOrigin.
 Whatever you choose, I hope you enjoy!

 This is a bittersweet short story about family lost and the hope for family found, told from the perspective of a grieving mother.